pinkpong111/network-architecture-theory/README.md

 #### 8.3.1 Dual-Sphere Fractal Convergence: The Structural Contamination Immunity Condition

-The deepest form of contamination immunity is not achieved by monitoring disagreement signals or running test contamination probes.
-It is achieved when the **outer sphere and the inner sphere converge fractally** — and this convergence is itself the immunity.
+The deepest form of contamination resistance is not achieved by monitoring disagreement signals or running test contamination probes.
+It is achieved when the **outer sphere and the inner sphere converge fractally** — and this convergence is itself the structural basis for resistance.

 ```
 Outer sphere:  Agents arranged in sphere geometry on the system surface